thinkinglabs/the-100percent-code-coverage-fallacy/README.md

 Or said differently: _Any metric looses it value whenever it becomes a target._

 In the past I had numerous discussions with team members on what is an acceptable [test coverage](https://martinfowler.com/bliki/TestCoverage.html) and should we enforce this.
 I even once met somebody who expected 100% test coverage from his team.
+Good test coverage is when you are rarely scared of introducing a bug after a code change.

 This repo show cases a system with 100% test coverage (as you can see from the coverage badge) using tests that say nothing useful (aka low value tests or low quality tests).